 Let’s start by looking at developing an attractive and appealing vision for your event, which you can then sell to sponsors..

 Whatever your event is, you’re not going to get far if you don’t have a very clear picture of who your target audience is and what will appeal to them.
 This should inform every element of your event, from venue and attractions you book to marketing materials, fonts and colours you use on your website.

-Simple example: let’s take the arts and music festival Coachella and compare it with the BBC Proms series of classical music concerts, for a broad audience at London’s Albert Hall, and then one for dedicated followers of classical music, the Richard Wagner Festival in Bayreuth Germany.
+Let’s take the arts and music festival Coachella and compare it with the BBC Proms series of classical music concerts, for a broad audience at London’s Albert Hall, and then one for dedicated followers of classical music, the Richard Wagner Festival in Bayreuth Germany.

 We’re talking a spectrum from the coolest contemporary music through popular classical music, for a more general audience, to more challenging classical music for black tie wearing aficionados.